Ca11me1ce/City-Energy-Analysis-in-the-USA/electricity_and_natural_gas/collect_and_clean_data/README.md

 * elec_lb_ghg

-    How much greenhouse gas is produced per megawatt hour electricity?
+    How much greenhouse gas is produced by using electricity?

 * elec_min_lb_ghg